am20dipi/rails_project_build/notes.md

 -  A Brewery has_many Comments
 -  A Comment belongs_to a Brewery

--  A Brewery has_many Ratings
--  A Rating belongs_to a Brewery

 -  A Comment belongs_to an User
 -  A User has_many Comments, through: a Brewery

--  A User has_many Ratings, through: a Brewery
--  A Rating belongs_to a User

 -  A Brewery belongs_to a User
 -  A User has_many Breweries